SydneyBioX/wSIR_2024/README.md

 # wSIR_2024

-# This is the repo for the function analysis codes - repo not to be published
+This is the repository for the function analysis codes to go along with the wSIR paper (link to be added).

-# add test text
+The steps to reproduce the paper results are as follows:

+(to add)